oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 The value `essential` indicates, that the content provided through this extension is crucial to understand of the CSAF document this extension is included in.
-CSAF consumers and CSAF validators MUST warn if they process a CSAF Document including such extension instance and do not have the extension in question already implemented.
+CSAF consumers and CSAF validators SHALL warn if they process a CSAF Document including such extension instance and do not have the extension in question already implemented.